osisoft/Edge-Data-Store-Docs/content/docker/edge-docker.md

 Docker is a set of tools that can be used on Linux to manage application deployments.
 To use Docker, you must be familiar with the underlying technology and have determined that it is appropriate for your planned use of Edge Data Store.
 Docker is not a requirement to use EDS.

+Installing EDS using Docker is a two step process.
+First, create the docker image that includes EDS.
+Then run the container.

+## Create a Docker image for EDS

-The following examples describe how to create a Docker container for EDS.
+The following procedure and examples describe how to create a Docker image for EDS.

-## Create a Docker container for EDS

 1. Using the example appropriate for your operating system and processor, create the Dockerfile in the directory where you want to create and run the container.
 The file must be named Dockerfile.

-2. Copy the appropriate .tar.gz file to the same directory as the Dockerfile.
+1. Copy the appropriate .tar.gz file to the same directory as the Dockerfile.

-3. Run the following command line in the same directory (sudo may be necessary):
+1. Run the following command line in the same directory (sudo may be necessary):

 ```bash
 docker build -t edgedatastore .